Medicare 101: How Does Medicare Work?

 Clinical Laboratory Services | Includes certain blood tests, urinalysis, some screening tests, and more.
 No cost to you. |

 Clinical Research Studies | Clinical research studies test different types of medical care, like how well a cancer drug works.
 They help doctors and researchers see if the new care works and if it’s safe.
 Medicare covers some costs, like doctor visits and tests, in qualifying clinical research studies.
-You pay 20% of the Medicareapproved amount, and the Part B deductible applies. |
+You pay 20% of the Medicare-approved amount, and the Part B deductible applies. |

-To help find precancerous growths and help prevent or find cancer early, when treatment is most effective.
+Colorectal Cancer Screenings | To help find precancerous growths and help prevent or find cancer early, when treatment is most effective.
 One or more of the following tests may be covered.
 Talk to your doctor.

 Note: If you get a screening flexible sigmoidoscopy or screening colonoscopy in an outpatient hospital setting or an ambulatory surgical center, you pay 25% of the Medicare-approved amount. |